 These are the perfect amount of creepy and deliciously sweet!

-Items needed for this: Tootsie Pops, black pipe cleaners, googley eyes and hot glue
+Items needed for this: Tootsie Pops, black pipe cleaners, googly eyes and hot glue.

 Take 4 pieces of pipe cleaner sand wrap each one around twice and bend the legs down.

 Use hot glue to glue on the googley eyes.

 Its awesome to have a healthy treat with all the candy around for the holiday…